-New Yorkers told to cover faces as U.S. coronavirus death toll tops 30,000
+U.S. coronavirus death toll tops 30,000, New Yorkers told to wear masks

-The U.S. death toll - already the world’s highest in the world - has surged relentlessly.
-The number of U.S. deaths exceeded 30,000 on Wednesday, according to a Reuters tally, with more than 615,000 confirmed coronavirus cases.
-On Tuesday, the number of U.S. deaths rose to a single-day high.

-New York, the state considered the U.S. epicenter of the pandemic, reported another large single-day death toll but showed other evidence that the public health crisis was easing.
+A University of Washington model, often cited by the White House, this week predicted the total U.S. deaths in the pandemic could reach about 68,800 by early August.
+That suggests the United States has not even reached the halfway point in possible fatalities.

+Italy, with more than 21,000, has the second-most reported deaths caused by the pathogen that first emerged last year in China, followed by Spain with more than 18,500.
+Worldwide, the pathogen has killed at least 133,000 people.

-Even so, Cuomo said an executive order directed his state’s 19 million residents to wear masks or substitutes when in any public situation where maintaining social distancing is not possible.
-Residents will have three days to comply.
+After saying earlier this week that New York had passed the worst of the crisis, Governor Andrew Cuomo on Wednesday ordered his state’s 19 million residents to wear masks or substitutes when in any public situation that may not allow them to be at least six feet away from others.
+New Yorkers will have three days to comply with the order, aimed at ensuring the mask wearer does not infect others.

+Cuomo said 752 people died in his state in the past day - down slightly from the previous day but still high, although hospitalizations declined in a sign the crisis was easing.

 “If you are going to be in public and you cannot maintain social distancing then have a mask, and put that mask on,” Cuomo told a news briefing.

 New York is following the lead of a few places that already have policies regarding face coverings in certain circumstances, including Los Angeles.
-Health experts have recommended the use of face masks after initially discouraging the public from wearing them out of concern over a short supply for medical professionals treating coronavirus patients.
+Health experts have recommended the use of face masks after initially discouraging the public from wearing them, out of concern over a short supply for medical professionals treating coronavirus patients.

-Cuomo, who earlier this week said New York had passed the worst of the crisis, said 752 died in his state in the past day - down slightly from the previous day but still high - even as hospitalizations declined.

 Cuomo also gave an outline of how he would begin to reopen businesses, starting with the most essential and those where the risk of infection spread was smallest.

-With evidence that the outbreak is slowing in hard-hit states like New York, political leaders have engaged in an acrimonious debate over when to try to reopen the economy without paving the way for a deadly second wave of infections.
+With evidence that the outbreak is slowing in states like New York, political leaders have engaged in an acrimonious debate over when to try to reopen the economy without paving the way for a deadly second wave of infections.

 States and local governments have issued “stay-at-home” or “shelter-in-place” orders affecting about 94% of Americans to curb the spread of COVID-19, the respiratory illness caused by the virus.